Must-Have Packing List For India Visit

 India is a loud country, so you probably need it on the go.

 Peppermint oil also clears the sinuses, soothes aching muscles and a few drops in some water can calm an upset stomach.
 Peppermint oil will be packed in our backpacks on our next trip abroad.

-Pollution in India is extremely bad, especially in the big cities.
+Pollution in India is extremely bad, especially in big cities.
 If you’re driving in an open-air auto rickshaw then you’re likely to get asphyxiated by the fumes and smog.

-Often times Internet is not available in India and this book replaces the need for looking up hotels online and finding your next stop.
+Often times the Internet is not available in India and this book replaces the need for looking up hotels online and finding your next stop.